playgen/SUGAR-SocialGamification/doc/features/relationship.md

 ```

 * Leaving a group
-	A user to group relationship status can be updated using a <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipStatusUpdate> with the <xref:PlayGen.SUGAR.Client.GroupMemberClient>'s UpdateMember function.
+	A user to group relationship status can be updated using a <xref:PlayGen.SUGAR.Contracts.RelationshipStatusUpdate> with the <xref:PlayGen.SUGAR.Client.GroupMemberClient>'s UpdateMember function.
 This example shows the user leaving the group joined in the previous example.
 Calling the function automatically breaks the relationship between the group and player if there is one, without the need of passing the additional Accepted property in the RelationshipStatusUpdate.

 ```cs
 		private void LeaveGroup()